ttokola/roboticTurk/README.md

 ## ROS

-[The Robotic Operating System](https://www.ros.org) will be/has been used to implement the functionalities and combine them working as whole.
+[The Robotic Operating System](https://www.ros.org) will be used to implement the functionalities and to combine them to work as whole.

 Service oriented framework allows development of individual components and controlled communicating between them.

-More precisely,  [Kinetic version](http://wiki.ros.org/kinetic) is recommended version to use in this project, as there are working support for Raspberry Pi devices.
+More precisely,  [Kinetic version](http://wiki.ros.org/kinetic) is recommended version to use in this project, as there is working support for Raspberry Pi devices.

 [Ubiquity Robotics is maintaining](https://downloads.ubiquityrobotics.com/pi.html) Raspberry Pi images containing required packages in easy way.